If you’ve ever managed a WordPress website, you’ve seen the notifications: “A new version of WordPress is available.”

 Run sanity checks:

-- Log in and make sure the admin dashboard loads without any PHP warnings.
+- Log in and make sure the admin dashboard loads without any PHP warnings, fatal errors, or Site Health issues related to updates, HTTPS requests, or scheduled events.

 - Test key actions like completing a purchase, submitting a lead-gen form, and verifying any third-party API calls.